Horsekey/ring-0-fire/README.md

 > Any updates to version will be located there

 ### Purpose :eye:
 The general purpose of this project is to learn more about the protection ring of Windows, specifically ring-0 drivers, and its relationship regarding security. (i.e. principle of least privllege etc.).
+Dissecting this ring and the control it has over different parts of the computer is extremely essential to continue or enchance this model further.
+This is an area that I have little to no knowledge in and I am geniunely curious about how this technology works securely.

+### Objective :target:

-## Vanguard :closed_lock_with_key:
+**Vanguard** :closed_lock_with_key:

 One of the better known and recent news-worthy kernel drivers is Riot Games' anti-cheat Vanguard.
 A semi-direct end goal would be to disect this driver and see if I could initiate some kind of local privllege escalation through it or impede its intended anti-cheat behavior.

+### Approach :goberserk:

+> Coming soon...